Project

 Actions #3

-Updated by Vincent MEMBRÉ almost 6 years ago
+Updated by Vincent MEMBRÉ over 6 years ago

 First remark, in both ideas, I think you can remove the directiveId since we only filter on Rules for compliance graph (this would reduce the amount of array to n Rules instead of n Rules * x directives)